 Paul Michael is an emerging artist and producer living in Connecticut who creates progressive and deep house music.
-He grew up listening to a wide variety of genres from The Postal Service to Depeche Mode.
+He grew up listening to a wide variety of artists from The Postal Service to Depeche Mode.
 Currently a graduate student at the University of Connecticut, Paul also creates immersive art installations inside virtual reality.
 His work has been exhibited in Texas, Michigan, Connecticut, and is part of private collections both nationally and internationally.
 He received the Emerging Artist Award from Arts For Rural Texas; Best of Show in the Evolving Artist competition at the Ross Gallery in Fayetteville, Texas, and was a member of the Houston Livestock Show and Rodeo annual art auction.

 I primarily make work in virtual reality (VR).
 My art is engaged in the relationship between labor and data in the digital realm.